 A free Chesterfield garage full of pre-war cars and dance organs

-Behind an unassuming front in Chesterfield sits one of the better car collections in the state, and it costs nothing to see.
-Stahls Automotive is the personal collection of Ted and Mary Stahl, opened to the public in a big garage off North Bay Drive, and there’s no admission charge — just a donation box by the door if you’re moved to drop something in.
+Behind an unassuming front in Chesterfield sits one of the better car collections in the state.
+It costs nothing to see.
+Stahls Automotive is the personal collection of Ted and Mary Stahl.
+They opened it to the public in a big garage off North Bay Drive.
+There’s no admission charge.
+Just a donation box by the door if you’re moved to drop something in.

-Inside is a lineup of rare and iconic automobiles, heavy on the brass-era and pre-war machines from the early decades of the automobile, when companies were still figuring out what a car should even look like.
-Polished, gleaming, lined up wheel to wheel under good lighting, they make the place feel like a frozen auto show from a hundred years ago.
+Inside is a lineup of rare and iconic automobiles.
+It leans heavy on the brass-era and pre-war machines from the early decades of the automobile.
+Back then, companies were still figuring out what a car should even look like.
+The cars are polished, gleaming, lined up wheel to wheel under good lighting.
+They make the place feel like a frozen auto show from a hundred years ago.

 The surprise is what shares the floor with them.
-The collection is just as serious about automated musical instruments — the elaborate, self-playing machines that filled dance halls and theaters before recorded music took over.
-There are grand dance organs, intricately built orchestrions that mimic a whole band, and a Mighty Wurlitzer theater organ, the kind that once rose out of the pit to accompany silent films.
-On the right day a volunteer will fire one up, and the room fills with the wheeze and thump of a machine playing itself.
+The collection is just as serious about automated musical instruments.
+These are the elaborate, self-playing machines that filled dance halls and theaters before recorded music took over.
+There are grand dance organs.
+There are intricately built orchestrions that mimic a whole band.
+And there’s a Mighty Wurlitzer theater organ, the kind that once rose out of the pit to accompany silent films.
+On the right day a volunteer will fire one up.
+The room fills with the wheeze and thump of a machine playing itself.

-It keeps unusual hours — open Tuesday afternoons and the first Saturday of most months — so it rewards a little planning.
-But it’s the rare museum where you can stand between a Model-era roadster and a pipe organ taller than you are, hear both the history and the music, and walk out without spending a dime.
+It keeps unusual hours.
+The doors open Tuesday afternoons and the first Saturday of most months.
+So it rewards a little planning.
+But it’s a rare museum.
+Here you can stand between a Model-era roadster and a pipe organ taller than you are.
+You can hear both the history and the music, and walk out without spending a dime.
 For a region built on the car, it’s a fitting place to spend an afternoon.

 Go deeper